innogames/ax3/README.md

  - add some more empty ctors to work around https://github.com/HaxeFoundation/haxe/issues/8531
  - add imports for fully-qualified names that can come from `@haxe-type`
  - remove duplicate imports (can happen when merging in out-of-package imports)
+ - add configuration for some things (like omitting type hints and `private` keywords)